pateli18/browser-calls-flask/README.md

 1. Copy the `.env.example` file to `.env`, and edit it including your credentials for the Twilio API (found at https://www.twilio.com/user/account/settings).
 You will also need a [Twilio Number](https://www.twilio.com/user/account/phone-numbers/incoming) and TwimL App Sid you made above.

 1. Run `source .env` to apply the environment variables (or even better, use [autoenv](https://github.com/kennethreitz/autoenv))

-1. Run the migrations with:
+1. Run the migrations.

     ```
     python manage.py db upgrade
     ```

-1. Modify seed data:
+1. Modify seed data.

    We have provided an example of name and phone number in the seed data.
 In order for the application to send sms notifications, you must edit this seed data providing